MikeIbberson/gql-scalars/README.md

 # GraphQL Scalars

+__Note!
+This package is currently under development.
+Check back for updates.__

 Import directly into your resolver function and declare each scalar in your schema.
 See below for an example.

 ```